ServerlessOpsIO/serverlessops-workshops/02-operations/02-architecture/README.md

         * cost & performance (bypass APIG to lower cost and increase performance) -->

-In this module we're cover event driven architecture and address concerns about the Wild Rydes application's reliability, performance, and cost.
+In this module we're cover event driven architecture.
 We'll do this by refactoring the _wild-rydes-ride-record_ service to support an event driven architecture in addition to its microservice web request architecture.

 ## Goals and Objectives